 - 1 cup low fat milk (or juice)

 - 1 frozen banana cut in chunks

 - 1 1/2 cups fresh or frozen strawberries

 - Place ingredients in blender in the order written.

-- Puree until smooth, add a bit more milk or water if smoothie is too thick to blend.
-Taste and add a bit of honey if desired to sweeten.
+- Puree until smooth, adding a bit more milk or water if smoothie is too thick to blend.
+Taste, and add a bit of honey if desired to sweeten.